 Surreal God.
-We have in our imaginations a God that is “other.”
-He stirs up a bit of emotion, reaction and passion in us.
+Our imaginations entertain a God that is "other".
+This God stirs up emotion, reaction and passion in us.
 When most think of God they filter out anything that is not super-human, super-sized and larger than life.
 Just forming the word God with our lips conjures up a Zeus-like looking character who's sitting high above the earth using his gavel to make sharp decisions about the world.

 For most, infused into the word God is the idea of “Bigness.”

 the conscience of New Atheism believe in the "Bigness" idea of God as well.
 They have similar expectations on a god if one did exist.
-In Christopher Hitchens book God Is Not Great he said “If God did exist he would eradicate evil, injustice, needless suffering, he would swoop in and fix this world.”
-His reasoning goes; since God doesn’t act like a god there must not be a God.
-In the mind’s eye of those who do believe and don’t believe in God I consistently find similar expectations on God floating around.
+In Christopher Hitchens book God Is Not Great he said “If God did exist he would eradicate evil, injustice, needless suffering, he would swoop in and fix this world now” His reasoning goes; since God doesn't act like a god there must not be a God.
+In the mind’s eye of those who do believe and don’t believe in God I consistently find similar expectations.
 God is supposed to present himself in big ways.
 That’s what gods do, right?

 The Surreal God is the god of our imaginations who shows himself in "Big" ways.